gnitish18/Multi-Robot_Reinforcement_Learning/README.md

 AA277 - Multi-Robot Control and Distributed Optimization

-To start trainging with the coupled files: in command window run:
+To start training with the coupled files:
 "python pong_episode_run_coupled.py --eps 1.0 --yesRender false --withTFmodel true"

 What it does: